Olethreutinae

 (NCBI-index: 1.100980)

 The Thistle Bell (Epiblema scutulana) is a moth that is very difficult to distinguish from the Southern Thistle Bell.
-It is a fairly dark moth with a noticeable white spot in the center of the wings.
+It is a reasonably dark moth with a noticeable white spot in the centre of the wings.
 This is best seen when the moth is in a resting position.
 It looks like a saddle to which it owes its Dutch name.
 In some specimens, you can see that the white spot is more of a white band.
-Flight time is from May to June in one generation and the wingspan is 18-23mm.
+Flight time is from May to June in one generation, and the wingspan is 18-23mm.
 The larvae live in the stems and roots.
 Host plant: Musk Thistle and Spear Thistle.
 Dutch name: Distelzadelmot.
 Frisian name:

 Flying period: